-Training, learning, and growing via online resources is surely becoming the quickest vehicle for education in the modern world.
-Projected to grow from $100 billion to over $345 billion in just 10 years, it is one of the fastest growing industries.
+Training, learning, and growing via online resources are surely becoming the quickest vehicle for education in the modern world.
+Projected to grow from $100 billion to over $345 billion in just 10 years, it is one of the fastest-growing industries.
 While there are options for structuring businesses around this, the most popular style is subscription.
-Iterations of this may include a child receiving providing tools for learning sent monthly to a subscribers doorstep, a student teaching themselves a skill, or a company utilizing training resources.
+Iterations of this may include a child receiving providing tools for learning sent monthly to a subscriber’s doorstep, a student teaching themselves a skill, or a company utilizing training resources.
 But if you are seeking to provide valuable educational content on a continuity basis, you may find the journey more difficult than first thought.
 Setting up the infrastructure, targeting your audience, and lastly opening up your site to process payments takes time and a little bit of creativity.

 eLearning Subscription and Continuity Targets